 The wedge also carries razor-sharp grooves that generate a ton of spin with a high launch that lands softly on the putting surface with stopping power.

 If there’s a chief complaint about the Glide 4.0 gap wedge, it centers around the size of the club head.
-Since most amateurs need forgiveness, the Ping wedge might not be ideal, but I feel it packs a punch and produces the spin I need to pull off par-saving shots.
+Since most amateurs need forgiveness, the Ping wedge might not be ideal, but we feel it packs a punch and produces the spin we need to pull off par-saving shots.

 Great for low-to-mid handicappers, the Ping Glide 4.0 delivers exceptional all-around performance with style to burn.